20 Books of Summer 2019: Book 5

 Yuck, some romantic hero.
 Things slide farther off course once Heathcliff remembers that she’s Linton’s heir…

 It’s a quick read, but it’s a very different book than I expected from my fragmented recollections.
 More than that, I’ve heard this book touted as a “romance,” but there’s not much love or warm fuzzies on display.
 The characters who would describe themselves as “in love” go about it in a possessive, jealous way.
 Because Cathy and Heathcliff are incapable of empathy, all their decisions favor their own desires.
 Reading this book is less like watching characters interact and more like watching cars smash into each other on the highway.

-Once Lockwood moves out of the way and Nelly’s story takes over, it’s a tough book to put down as much as loathed I the main characters.
-Heathcliff’s violent impulses are awful, but Cathy tugs at hearts and minds just as viciously.
-In a sick way, they are evenly matched, but I wouldn’t want to be near either one of them, whether they are together or not.
+Once Lockwood moves out of the way and Nelly’s story takes over, it’s a tough book to put down as much as I loathed the main characters.
+Heathcliff’s violent impulses are terrible, but Cathy tugs at hearts and minds just as viciously.
+In a sick way, they are evenly matched, but I wouldn’t want to be near either one of them, whether they’re together or not.

 Overall: 4.1 (out of 5.0) The characters are flat since they’re so defined by their negative qualities, but it is hard to look away once the story starts rolling.
 I can see why it’s a classic.